dkozhukhar/Vibrant/README.md

 The software is licensed under the Boost 1.0 software license.
 The music's right are held by Nelson Rafael.

-## Press
+## Press coverage
 Vibrant 1.5 has been featured in the Tigsource blog: https://www.tigsource.com/2010/10/01/vibrant/ and the Joystick magazine.

-Now it's in 1.8 and the game is better than ever before.
+Now it's in 1.8 and the game is better than ever before, and is available on OS X too.
 Past level 10 it takes a lot of concentration to achieve survival, and I think it could be a kind of brain exercise.